rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 <br>
 ### Model Training <a name="rf-model-training"></a>

-Instantiating and training our Random Forest model is done using the below code.
+We instantiate and train our Random Forest model using the below code.
 We use the *random_state* parameter to ensure we get reproducible results, and this helps us understand any improvements in performance with changes to model hyperparameters.

-We leave the other parameters at their default values, meaning that we will just be building 100 Decision Trees in this Random Forest.
+We leave the other parameters at their default values, meaning that we will build 100 Decision Trees in this Random Forest by default.

 ```python